 This baselining exercise often delivers additional benefits by identifying savings improvements.
 You can assess an organisation’s risk around the number of suppliers it uses and introduce a local provider or foreign business using local labour to help move away from a sole sourcing strategy.
 This allows a company to examine the local provision, its pricing and whether it can meet demand.

 One business that has taken these steps is mining firm Ma'aden, which worked with Efficio to determine how local content processes and principles could be built into its operating model.
 This included identifying the current baseline and developing an online reporting and monitoring toolset.
-Efficio captured data from suppliers to determine a value for the local content and highlight the good and bad performers within Ma’aden’s supply chain.
+Efficio captured data from suppliers to determine a value for the local content in the Middle East and highlight the good and bad performers within Ma’aden’s supply chain.